Kidoz-SDK/KIDOZ_iOS_SDK_New_Example/README.md

 2. Launch  `Xcode`, click  `File`  –>  `Open`, navigate to downloaded project, select the Xcode project file and press  `OK`.

 # KIDOZ SDK - Getting Started

+ `  Please note - This documentation is intended for Objective C developers, for Swift documentation please use  `  [this link](SWIFT.md).

 #### Adding the SDK

 1. Navigate to the downloaded KidozSDKSampleApp folder or open KidozSDKSampleApp in the Xcode and find the libKidozSDK.a and the KidozSDK.h files.